 My advice?
 Ignore the haters, the hipsters and (most importantly) the hype.
 It’s not the Williamsburg of LA, it’s Echo Park… oh, and lying WEST of the LA River, don’t be an idiot and call it the EASTside.*

-Today, this part of Sunset Blvd looks relatively unchanged – it is lined with burrito joints, markets, furniture shops, liquor shops, and tobacconists.
-Here and there, we’d notice a truck selling delicious smelling Mexican food.
-New condos developments stand in between many Craftsman-style homes built in the early 1900s.
-If you take a drive down Echo Park Ave, you’ll pass new coffee shops selling $5 pour overs and catering to WiFi dependents, as well as a yoga studio, a quirky boutique, hair salon, a bodega, and a real estate agent.
+Today, the facades that stretch along this part of Sunset Blvd look relatively unchanged; the burrito joints, liquor store, and tobacconist have probably been here since the 1960s.
+It’s easier to make out progress by the new condo developments that have been fitted in between many Craftsman-style homes, standing since the early 1900s.
+If you take a drive down the quieter Echo Park Ave, you’ll pass newly sprouted coffee shops selling $5 coffee pour overs to a WiFi-dependent clientele, as well as a yoga studio, a quirky boutique, hair salon, a bodega, and a real estate agent.

-We scouted a beautiful home on Valentine Street.
+Based on some research I had done earlier, we scouted a beautiful home on Valentine Street.
 Designed by architect Raphael Sorriano and built in 1938, it is a salute to Modernism – sleek , simple, and lots of windows.
 Because the neighbourhood is so hilly, many homes have great views towards the Hollywood sign, Griffith Observatory, downtown LA, the Valley and the 5 Freeway.
-Some downhill descents are so steep that with the gradual build up of momentum, and a subsequent “woosh,” your car feels like a rollercoaster.
+Some downhill descents are so steep that with the gradual build up of momentum, and a subsequent “woosh,” you feel like you’re riding a rollercoaster.